Qviker420/PayEver/README.md

 I also could describe webElements in seperate class as pageFactory but, because of input field structure on this website, which needs two actions two fill fields click() and sendKeys() i think that main/common/basepage.js - element_selector() was better solution

+There is screen capture of my code performence, run video1651471865.mp4

 Reports:

 Massege Icon is not present in the dashboard,
 Industry field is not neccessary for creating a new account

 Thanks.